pymc-devs/pymc-examples/examples/diagnostics_and_criticism/model_averaging.myst.md

 There are other ways to average models such as, for example, explicitly building a meta-model that includes all the models we have.
 We then perform parameter inference while jumping between the models.
 One problem with this approach is that jumping between models could hamper the proper sampling of the posterior.

-Besides averaging discrete models we can sometimes think of continuous versions of them.
+Besides averaging discrete models, we can sometimes think of continuous versions of them.
 A toy example is to imagine that we have a coin and we want to estimated its degree of bias, a number between 0 and 1 having a 0.5 equal chance of head and tails (fair coin).
-We could think of two separate models one with a prior biased towards heads and one towards tails.
+We could think of two separate models: one with a prior biased towards heads and one with a prior biased towards towards tails.
 We could fit both separate models and then average them using, for example, IC-derived weights.
-An alternative, is to build a hierarchical model to estimate the prior distribution, instead of contemplating two discrete models we will be computing a continuous model that includes these the discrete ones as particular cases.
+An alternative is to build a hierarchical model to estimate the prior distribution.
+Instead of contemplating two discrete models, we would be computing a continuous model that considers the discrete ones as particular cases.
 Which approach is better?
 That depends on our concrete problem.
 Do we have good reasons to think about two discrete models, or is our problem better represented with a continuous bigger model?

 +++